Linux-project/rclone-wiki/How-to-enable-VSS-for-rclone.md

     rclone sync c:\snapshot\data\ dest:data
     rmdir c:\snapshot\ /q

-Execute vs.cmd and that is all it takes to create a shadow mount.
+That is all it takes to create a shadow mount.
 When vs.cmd is run, it will execute vshadow.exe.

 vshadow.exe will: